rtk-rs/gnss-rtk/README.md

 ==========

 This API demands you provide the minimum required to obtain valid PVT solutions.
-One key element is that we are physics driven, not data format.
-You may deploy this solver with your own custom data source, we are not tied to a specific format (CSV, RINEX...).
+One key element is that we are physics driven and are not tied to a specific data format (CSV, RINEX..).
+You may deploy this solver with your own data source.

 Because Navigation is a complex task, providing an abstract interface for the end user is not easy.
 Therefore, we rely on somewhat "advanced" interfacing, mainly:

-* One function pointer to provide the state of your SV
+* One function pointer to provide the state of the observed SV (also referred to as orbital source)
 * One function pointer to provide possible environmental perturbations
+* One function pointer to collect the latest time corrections

 GNSS-RTK Illustrations
 ======================